-oneworld voted world's leading airline alliance for fifth year running13 December 2007
+oneworld voted world's leading airline alliance for fifth year running13.
+Dezember 2007

 oneworld®has been named the world's leading airline alliance for the fifth year running in the World's Travel Awards - described by the Wall Street Journal as the "travel industry's equivalent of the Oscars".